me176c-dev/linux-me176c/README.md

   - Example package: [Arch Linux `intel-ucode-byt-t-c0` package](https://github.com/me176c-dev/archlinux-me176c/blob/master/intel-ucode-byt-t-c0/PKGBUILD)

 ## (Random) Notes
+### WiFi / Bluetooth
+- WiFi / Bluetooth do not use the same MAC address as the stock (ASUS) system by default
+- Bluetooth needs to be configured with an unique MAC address from userspace to make it work
+- [me176c-factory](/factory) can be used to apply the ASUS WiFi/BT MAC address from the factory partition

 ### Partitioning
 - Avoid repartitioning the internal storage, or only shrink the `data` partition.
 Some partitions on the internal storage contain important data (e.g. MAC addresses) and may be needed for the device to boot.